crush-157/crystal-init-image/README.md

 It will allow us, in effect, to create a "poor man's FDK".

-As Crstal doesn't have an FDK, we need to provide a "helper" to act as an interface between the Functions service and the function code.
+As Crystal doesn't have an FDK, we need to provide a "helper" to act as an interface between the Functions service and the function code.

 In the [crystal-fn](https://github.com/crush-157/crystal-fn) repository, there is an example of a function with such a helper.